 Day 73 Hawaii (USA)

 Unfortunately, a crown roast has to be at least 14 ribs long in order to form a crown- way too much for my family dinner, but that didn't deter me.
 Instead of picking a different recipe, I picked up a smaller cut- a pork loin bone-in center cut roast.
-It may not look as extravagant but it tasted just as good.
+It may not look as e

 The excess fat was trimmed off and the bone tips cleaned up.
 A slit was made along the thickest part of the meat to fill in with the stuffing( I had to improvise this part).
 A marinade was made with garlic and onions, basil and parsley leaves chopped finely, olive oil and lemon juice, pepper and salt( I finally got to use my pink Hawaiian sea salt).
 This was rubbed inside and out and the roast was left to marinate for a few hours.